Alaska Lawmakers Show Up In Different Cities, Stuck On $444 Million Budget Vetoes

 "There are some awful big beautiful buildings that cost an awful lot of money that could have been more utilitarian," VinZant said, referring to the university campus.
 "We could have more books, more computers if we didn't have grandioso buildings for millions of dollars."

 Many of the demonstrators were from the Matanuska-Susitna Borough, one of Alaska's most conservative areas.
-But VinZant drove three-and-a-half hours to Wasilla from his home in Soldotna, where he's worked as an adjunct professor at the state university system.
+But VinZant drove 3 1/2 hours to Wasilla from his home in Soldotna, where he has worked as an adjunct professor at the state university system.

-He said he's a little worried about what the steep budget veto to the university could mean for his students, but he also said he's on their side in trying to stop lawmakers from reducing the Permanent Fund dividend, as they have in the past few years.
+He said he's a little worried about what the steep budget veto to the university could mean for his students, but he also said he's on their side in trying to stop lawmakers from reducing the Permanent Fund dividend, as they have the past few years.

 National